Cole Cavanah

 (501) 450-5750

-During his time at UCA, Cavanah performed, competed, and presented at a number of conferences, including the International Women’s Brass Conference, Southwest Regional Tuba Euphonium Conference, and the U.S. Army Band “Pershing’s Own” Tuba/Euphonium Workshop.
-In addition to performing, Cole is also an academic that enjoys researching and writing about new music.
-His review of Barbara York’s Talking to Myself was published in the Summer 2019 (vol. 44, no. 4) issue of the International Tuba Euphonium Association Journal.
+During his time at UCA, Cavanah performed, competed, and conducted at various conferences, including the International Women’s Brass Conference, the International Tuba and Euphonium Conference, and the U.S. Army Band “Pershing’s Own” Tuba/Euphonium Conference.
+In addition to performing, he is an academic who enjoys researching, studying, and reviewing new music.
+His review of Barbara York’s Talking to Myself was published in the Summer 2019 (Vol. 44, No. 4) issue of the International Tuba and Euphonium Association Journal.